Logo

 Mortgage affordability checks can vary from one lender to the next, but most will want to see that you can afford the mortgage payments on your investment property on top of your existing expenses.

-Most buy-to-let mortgage lenders will take into account how much rent you’d be able to charge your tenants.
+Most buy to let mortgage lenders will take into account how much rent you’d be able to charge your tenants.
 They’ll do this by assessing average rents in your area and the demand for that type of property.

 3. Repairs and maintenance